An explanation of Mondrian's oeuvre by Michael Sciam

 Invisible unity

-Doesn’t an invisible unity such as the indefinite square form in this case bring to our mind what some call God while others try to investigate and eventually explain through a rational never ending process named science?
+We are confronted here with a unity that we do not see but can only intuit.
+Doesn’t an invisible unity bring to our mind what some call God while others try to investigate and eventually explain through a rational never ending process named science?

 The more important innovation is obviously the fact that, for the first time, the lines are no longer black but yellow.
 The field is uniformly white and the yellow shape almost appears to be born out of the white rather than in opposition to it, as in the case of the black.
 Yellow is an intermediate value between black and white, sufficiently dark to be differentiated from white but, at the same time, not so radically opposite as black.